The habits of a well-organized person in his home.

 1. Special rules regarding certain behaviors.
-For example, dirty dishes should never be left in the sink during the night.
+For example, dirty dishes should never be left in the sink at night.
 Dishwashing will be done at the end of each day (if not during it).

 2. The only reason not to follow your specific times for cleaning (And yes, do not pretend to be surprised.
-You should have cleaning times) is if the world has undergone a nuclear bomb or aliens have come to enslave us all.
+You should set some cleaning times) is if the world has undergone a nuclear bomb or aliens have come to enslave us all.

-3. This one is especially for families with small children:
+3. This one is especially for families with little kids:

 Make them understand that your kitchen is not a restaurant that works according to personal orders.
-Set strict times for meals, and if they choose not to eat at these times, this is their problem, and you do not intend to prepare meals at their request.
-It is also super relevant regarding their sleep and wake time.
+Set strict times for meals, And if they choose not to participate in these family meals, this is their problem, and you do not intend to prepare meals at their request.
+It is also super relevant regarding their sleeping and waking times.

 4. Specific and personal tasks for each family member:

 You must limit the accumulation of dirty laundry before washing and drying it.
-For example, assign for certain family members that dirty laundry can accumulate, at most, in just one washtub.
+For example, assign for a specific family member that dirty laundry can accumulate, at most, in just one washtub.

 Look, there will always be a lot of chores in your home that need to get done.
-The difference between the smart and well-organized person in his home and others is that he prioritizes things wisely.
+The difference between the well-organized person in his home and others is he prioritizes things wisely.
 You must focus only on the tasks that require your immediate attention.
-The rationale behind this is the understanding that there is a natural limitation in performing all of your tasks.
-And if you are not focused enough, you will get lost, and eventually, nothing will get done correctly.
+If you are not focused enough, you will 'get lost,' eventually, nothing will get done correctly.